 Aspen Center for Environmental Studies (ACES), a nationally recognized leader in environmental education for people of all ages, seeks Environmental Educators for two of its sites, Rock Bottom Ranch and Hallam Lake.

 Responsibilities include, but are not limited to, the following:

-1. Teach in the ACES classrooms located at Aspen, Basalt and Crystal River Elementary schools.
+1. Teach in the ACES classrooms located at Aspen, Basalt, Crystal River and Kathryn Senor Elementary schools.
+(40%)

-- Teach environmental education lessons to students in grades K-4.
+- Teach environmental education lessons to students in grades K-5.

 - Manage students in a classroom environment.

-- Develop and revise units and lesson plans for grades K-4 that are aligned with the Next Generation Science Standards and 2020 Colorado Academic Science Standards.
+- Develop and revise units and lesson plans for grades K-5 that are aligned with the Next Generation Science Standards and 2020 Colorado Academic Science Standards.